-ISC 112 Industrial Safety 2 0
+ISC 112 Industrial Safety

+2 0 2

+Prerequisites: Noi ne

+Corequisites: Noi ne

 This course introduces the principles of industrial safety.
 Emphasis is placed on industrial safety and OSHA regulations.
 Upon completion, students should be able to demonstrate knowledge of a safe working environment and OSHA compliance.